timriker/F5-UI-FrontendEnhancements/README.md

 # F5-UI-FrontendEnhancements

-Enhances the F5 management web UI.
+Enhances the F5 BIG-IP management web UI.
 Here's a few of the things it does:

 ### Scans iRules for data group lists
 ![iRule Data Group list scanning](Documentation/RuledataGroupListScan.png)